ATS pays $2.47m dividend to government

 The Government has today received a $2.47 million dividend payment from Air Terminal Services.

-This dividend payout follows ATS’s record-breaking financial performance for the 2023 fiscal year, with a record Net Profit After Tax of $16 million.
+This dividend payout follows ATS’s record-breaking financial performance for the 2023 financial year, with a record Net Profit After Tax of $16 million.

 Prasad says the strong financial results underline ATS’s robust operational recovery and effective management strategies, which have contributed to this substantial growth.